 We made a stop at a layby high up in the mountains overlooking a huge drop down between the mountains into a valley where, below us, was a small village dominated by a Mosque.
 This being Friday, the holy day, the mullah was giving his address and broadcasting it over the tannoy.
 It rang out between the high mountains and down the valley in the still air and was incredibly moving.
 I am not in anyway religious but I felt moved to silence and respect for the mullah and his address although I did not understand a word of it.
 It was just so powerful and evocative in such wonderful surroundings.

 The Mosque down in the valley

 A coach load of French tourists drew up and the spell was broken.
 Heedless of what was below them they gabbled away, taking photos of each other while the mullah's address rang out.
-It was disrespectful, I was affronted and told Otman to take us away from here.
-I think Otman, who was quite a religious man, praying five times a day wherever we were, felt the same.
+It was disrespectful, I was affronted and told Otman to take us away from here and I think Otman, who was quite a religious man, praying five times a day wherever we were, felt the same.